phpbb/phpbb-translation-policies/guidelines.md

 9. Submissions have to be submitted as a single zip file.
 For information, the Customisation Database will automatically name `languagename_versionnumber.zip` your uploaded language pack.
 For example, if a Brazilian Portuguese language pack author uploads an archive named `Brasileiro_1.0.5.zip`, it will be automatically changed to `brazilian_portuguese_1_0_5.zip`.

 10. Contribution description in the Customisation Database should be translated into English in addition of your local language.
-Some administrators can download your translation without speak your language.
+Some administrators might want to download your translation without speak your language.

 11. Contribution screenshot in the Customisation Database should only be the flag of the country whose the language is spoken.
 For example, the flag of France for the French language.